top-comengineer/wcvendors/readme.txt

 = Version 1.9.13 - 28th November 2017 =

-* Added: Notice for depreciated gateway
+* Added: Notice for deprecated gateway
 * Added: A filter for role change: Denied Vendor #351
 * Added: WooCommerce tested header for new WooCommerce Status page
 * Added: Filter for vendor signup form so it can be overriden